-Clean area to be sealed To ensure proper adhesion, remove any old caulk and paint.
-Make sure the area is free from dust, grease and loose/flaking paint.
+Clean area to be sealed To ensure proper adhesion of the filler, remove any old caulk and paint before you start filling.
+Make sure the area is free from dust, grease and loose/flaking paint, by giving it a wipe.

-Prep the caulking gun Cut the seal at the top of the Selleys No More Gaps -Coloured Caulk or Selleys No More Gaps Exterior (if the gap is outside) using a knife or secateurs.
-Cut the nozzle at a 45° angle with an opening that is approximately the size of the hole being filled.
+Prep the caulking gun Cut the seal at the top of the No More Gaps cartridge using a knife or secateurs, at a 45° angle with an opening that is approximately the size of the hole being filled.
 Fit the nozzle to the top of the cartridge and insert it into the caulking gun by pushing the base of the canister into the gun.

 Caulk the leak Apply steady pressure to the caulking gun trigger to force the gap filler into the area that causes the leak.
 Move the nozzle along the joint in one smooth action.
 At the end of each section wipe excess product away with a finger, spoon or spatula dipped in a 50/50 mix of water and detergent.